Michael Kahn (lawyer)

 Michael Alexander Kahn (born February 4, 1949) is an American lawyer, government official, legal and political cartoon scholar, and a business leader.

 In 2015, Michael Kahn was inducted into the California Trial Lawyer Hall of Fame.
-He was honored for his forty-year career which included serving as the lead counsel in numerous landmark litigations.
-In addition to his legal career, Kahn was selected to serve in critical roles by three California Governors—Gray Davis, Arnold Schwarzenegger, and Gavin Newsom—to address two of the greatest crises to face California in the early 21st century: the electricity crisis of 2000-2005 and the wildfire crisis of 2017–2022.
+In addition to his legal career, Kahn was selected to serve in critical roles by three California Governors—Gray Davis, Arnold Schwarzenegger, and Gavin Newsom—to address two of the greatest crises to face California in the early 21st century: the electricity crisis of 2000–2005 and the wildfire crisis of 2017–2022.
 During his career, Kahn was appointed to 16 government positions by state and federal officials.

-During the course of his career, Kahn authored three books and wrote 22 articles on legal and other subjects.
-Over a forty-year span, he amassed one of the nation's largest collections of political cartoon art including over one million political cartoons from 59 countries, which was subsequently donated to UCLA with a landmark gift.

 Early life and education

-Kahn's father, Otto Albert Kahn was a German Jewish refugee who immigrated to the United States prior to World War II and served in the Army Air Force during the war, after which he married Eleanor Ruth Pick in 1947.
-Kahn was born in Buffalo, New York and attended public schools in California.
-He attended UCLA from 1966 to 1970 where he was active in student government and graduated magna cum laude and elected to Phi Beta Kappa.
+Kahn was born in Buffalo, New York, and attended public schools in California.
+He attended UCLA from where he graduated magna cum laude and elected to Phi Beta Kappa.
 Kahn attended Stanford Law School, where he was the Irving Hellman Jr. Scholar, and an editor of the Stanford Law Review.
 On graduation, Kahn received an JD and an MA in political science.

 Legal career

-After law school, he clerked for Judge Ben C Duniway on the Ninth Circuit Court of Appeals and thereafter practiced law with four law firms, two of which bore his name.
+After law school, he clerked for Judge Ben C Duniway on the Ninth Circuit Court of Appeals and thereafter practiced law with four law firms.
 He tried dozens of cases to verdict in a multiplicity of forums including state and federal courts, American and International arbitral panels, regulatory agencies such as the NLRB and he appeared in numerous appeals in state and federal courts including the Supreme Courts of California and Massachusetts and the Ninth and Sixth circuits.
 Kahn also represented pro bono clients in landmark search and seizure and capital punishment cases before the California Supreme Court.
-He appeared in numerous high-profile lawsuits representing both plaintiffs and defendants in a wide variety of disciplines.
-In October 2001, California Law Business picked him as one of the top 100 most influential lawyers in California.